 Fermented Jalapeños

 If you like your food with a little bit of zing, then you’ll love this easy recipe for fermented jalapeños.
-Not only are they deliciously spicy, but fermentation also adds beneficial probiotics to the mix.
+Not only are they deliciously spicy, but fermentation makes them self-preserving.

 Fermented jalapenos in jars.